Learning is Memory

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-This is more than just semantics.
+“Learning is memory” might feel obvious, but many learners don’t fully grasp the implications.
 If you don’t realize that learning is memory, then you won’t realize that the most effective way to learn is to use memory-supporting training techniques.

 Follow-Up Questions